Doomlazer/Space-Quest-V-Voice-Acting-Mod/README.md

 ## Examples

-Examples can be found in the [demo](https://github.com/cdb-boop/Space-Quest-V-Voice-Acting-Mod/tree/main/demo) folder.
+Example of synthetized voices can be found in the [demo](https://github.com/cdb-boop/Space-Quest-V-Voice-Acting-Mod/tree/main/demo) folder.

 ## Synthetic Voices